albar965/littlenavmap-manual/en/MENUS.md

 ##### Set User defined Time

-Opens a dialog to set a user defined time in UTC as a source for the sun shadow.
+Opens a dialog to set a user defined time in UTC as a source for the sun shading.

-See [Sun Shadow - Set User defined Time](SUNSHADOW.md#sun-shadow-user-defined) for more information.
+See [Sun Shading - Set User defined Time](SUNSHADOW.md#sun-shadow-user-defined) for more information.

 #### Projection {#projection}